sato3238/pot-sdk-doc/Install_Dependent_modules_Windows10.md

 \__/\___/_/|_|\__/   \__/\____/  /_/   \___/_/ /_/\__,_/\___/_/
 ```

-## requirements.txt at PyCharm
+## Modifying the requirements.txt file with PyCharm for dependent module(s)
 Let's go back to our `PyCharm` environment.

 ![01-requirements](https://raw.githubusercontent.com/Jerry-Chae/pot-sdk-doc/main/Captures/03-Make_Plugin_PyCharm/04-dependent-modules/01-requirements.png)

-You can find a file named `requirements.txt` at the `asciiart` folder.
-This folder is a sub folder from `argoslabs` and `myplugin`.
-This requirements.txt is the normal python and get some hints form this artical, [How to install Python packages with pip and requirements.txt](https://note.nkmk.me/en/python-pip-install-requirements/).
+You can find a file named `requirements.txt` in the `asciiart` folder.
+This folder is a sub folder of `argoslabs` and of `myplugin`.
+This requirements.txt is the standard with Python to specify dependent modules and you get more information form this article, [How to install Python packages with pip and requirements.txt](https://note.nkmk.me/en/python-pip-install-requirements/).

-You need to add any dependent python modules.
+You must add any dependent python modules to this 'requirements.txt' file.

-Here is the example requirements.txt for this example:
+Here is the example:

 ```sh
 # pip dependent packages